Faltings height and N\'eron-Tate height of a theta divisor: Canonical metrics

 The canonical metric $\|\cdot\|_L$ is independent of the choice of $m$ and is invariant under extensions of the base field $F$.
-As can be verified immediately, if the given rigidification of $L$ is multiplied by a scalar $\lambda \in F^\times$ then the canonical metric on $L$ associated to the new rigidification is obtained by multiplying $\|\cdot\|_L$ by $|\lambda|$.
+As can be verified immediately, if the given rigidification of $L$ is multiplied by a scalar $\lambda \in F^\times$, then the canonical metric on $L$ associated to the new rigidification is obtained by multiplying $\|\cdot\|_L$ by $|\lambda|$.
 Furthermore, for each $n \in \zz_{>0}$ the canonical metric on the symmetric rigidified ample line bundle $L^{\otimes n}$ is given by $\|\cdot\|_L^{\otimes n}$.

-In Section~\ref{sec:cub_canonical} we will see how $\|\cdot\|_L$ is connected to the N\'eron model of $A$.
-We already discuss here a special case.
-If $A$ has good reduction over the ring of integers $R$ of $F$ then, by \cite[II.3.5, VI.2.1]{mb}, the line bundle $L$ extends uniquely as a cubical symmetric ample line bundle $\ll$ over the N\'eron model of $A$ over $R$, which now is an abelian scheme over $R$.
+In Section~\ref{sec:cub_canonical}, we see how $\|\cdot\|_L$ is connected to the N\'eron model of $A$ over the valuation ring of $F$.
+We discuss here a special case.
+If $A$ has good reduction over the valuation ring $R$ of $F$ then, by \cite[II.3.5, VI.2.1]{mb}, the line bundle $L$ extends uniquely as a cubical symmetric ample line bundle $\ll$ over the N\'eron model of $A$ over $R$, which now is an abelian scheme over $R$.
 In this case $\|\cdot\|_L$ is just the model metric associated to $\ll$.
 The metric $\|\cdot\|_L$ is in general not a model metric, but it is always an admissible metric \cites{cl_overview, gu_trop, zhsmall}.